DavidVargasxyz/davidvargasxyz.github.io/content/linux/Logical Volume Manager (LVM).md

 ```

-You can also use the -f option with the vgremove command to force the volume group removal even if it contains any number of logical and physical volumes in it.
+- Use the `-f` option with the `vgremove` command to force the volume group removal even if it contains any number of logical and physical volumes in it.

-Remember to proceed with caution whenever you perform reduce and erase operations.

 3\.
-Execute the vgs and lvs commands for confirmation:
+Execute the `vgs` and `lvs` commands for confirmation:
 ```bash
 [root@server2 ~]# sudo vgs
   VG   #PV #LV #SN Attr   VSize   VFree